Swarmops/Swarmops/README.md

 ```

 We're using three different users with different privilege sets (read, write, admin) for security purposes; most operations are made using the read-only user, and only database maintenance is done using the account with all privileges.
 Do note the granting of `select` privileges on `mysql.proc` for the write and admin user accounts; this is necessary to execute stored procedures because of a design decision way back in MySQL's history.

+This will allow you to use the manual account settings in the setup, which is more complicated as you need to fill in twelve fields instead of two, but also doesn't require you to give the webpage the database root password.

 6. The installation will pause here and wait for the backend to come online.
 This is done by manually copying the now-created `/etc/swarmops/database.config` file from the frontend to the same location on the backend machine.